Node.js Signals, Exit Codes, and Graceful Shutdown

 Debugging Signal Issues

 The process exits too early.
-You call process.exit(0) before async cleanup finishes.
-Or an unhandled rejection in your cleanup code triggers an uncaught exception handler that calls process.exit(1).
-Wrap your cleanup in try/catch and make sure every async operation is awaited.
+This usually means process.exit(0) ran before async cleanup finished, or cleanup triggered an unhandled rejection that led to a fatal path.
+Wrap cleanup in try and catch, and make sure every async operation is awaited.

 async function shutdown(signal) {